openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    In this case, the desired value is not set immediately for AWS resource by the owning operator.
 There is eventual consistency maintained by the owning operator.
    The time taken to reconcile the modified user-defined tag on AWS resource to desired value vary across owning operators.

-7) Post-installation of the cluster, validation for kubernetes.io or openshift.io namespaced tags in the `.spec.platformSpec.aws.resourceTags` is not done by API server.
-   The individual AWS resource component operator fails to apply the user tags.
-Developing a production-ready webhook is a substantial task.
-To support webhook life-cycle management and monitoring, instrumentation, alerting and integration with the packaging/releases processes must be supported.
-   For validating fixed strings it is better to have an expression based check done by API server which is already part of upstream as alpha feature for CRD Validation Expression Language.

-The developer must also carefully consider the upgrade and rollback ordering between the webhook and CRD.

 ### User Stories

 - As a security-conscious ROSA customer, I want to restrict the permissions granted to Red Hat in my AWS account by using AWS resource tags.
   Red Hat applies one well-known tag to all ROSA cluster resources to identify Red Hat-managed AWS resources (e.g. “red-hat-managed=true”).
   Customer can create AWS policies that restrict Red Hat access to tagged resource types based on tag (e.g. “RedHat role can only create/read/update/delete S3 buckets with a red-hat-managed=true tag”).

-- As a cluster administrator of OpenShift, I would like to be able to delete user-defined tags managed by OpenShift for AWS resources.
-  As there are limitations on the maximum number of user-defined tags that can be set on an AWS resource, the ability to delete user-defined tags enables user to replace and manage tags within limits allowed.

 - As a cluster administrator of OpenShift, I would like to be able to update user-defined tags managed by OpenShift for AWS resources.
-User will need to update the user-defined tags to different set of values during ongoing operations.
+User will need to update the user-defined tags to set different values during ongoing operations.
   This can be supported by allowing edit on mutable `.spec.platformSpec.aws.resourceTags` field in Infrastructure CR.

 - As a cluster administrator of OpenShift, I would like to be able to remove user-defined tags from `.spec.platformSpec.aws.resourceTags` without deleting for AWS resources.